Vyral/mark-callender/_posts/2021-02-15-4-tips-for-buying-and-selling-real-estate-simultaneously.md

 **2\.
 Get approved.** We’ll have you reach out to a lender to get approved for a mortgage so you know exactly what you can afford and your offers will look more attractive to home sellers.&nbsp;

 **3\.
-Write a clause into your listing.** The clause will state “The sale is subject to the seller finding a home of their choice and a successful closing.”
+Write a clause into your listing.** The clause will state, “The sale is subject to the seller finding a home of their choice and a successful closing.”
 It protects you from selling fast and ending up homeless because you can’t find a new home.
 Buyers in this hot market are okay with a clause like this if it means they can get your home under contract.&nbsp;

 **4\.
 Start looking for homes.** When we begin our search right away, we can make a solid offer while your home is under contract and let the agent who is selling the home know that we’re ready to close.